Do Dating Coaches Really Work? 6 Date Coaching Case Studies That Ended In Happily Ever After

 Do dating coaches really work?
 I am about to turn 40, single, never married.
 I always thought that I’d just meet the right person and we’d figure it together, but so far that hasn’t happened for me.
 Lately, I have become curious about dating coaches and life coaches.
 No one I know has ever hired someone to help them in this way so I’m a bit skeptical.
 (Maybe my friends haven’t shared with me that they have… that’s certainly a possibility.)

 How do I know if I need a dating coach?
-I rather like that you two call yourselves soulmate coaches because having a mate for life is what I truly want.
+I rather like that you two call yourselves soulmate coaches because I want a spiritual partnership.
 If I ever get married, I want to make sure it lasts.

-I hope you’ll select my question to answer.
-I’ve been reading your blog every week I find the topics you cover fascinating.
+I hope you’ll answer my question, I’ve been reading your blog every week I find the topics you cover fascinating.

 Thank you!”